 But embracing and encouraging a healthy work-life balance is not only beneficial to employees.
 Organisations can also benefit greatly from employees that separate their work life and their home life.

 The first is reduced turnover and the costs associated with regular recruitment.
-Employee turnover is said to be costing employers around £11,000 per employee per year.
+Employee turnover is said to be costing employers £30,614 per employee.

 In terms of non-profit organisations, this cost could be allocated to more important things.
 Other advantages to employers include: